SonicTHI/SaveOurShip2Experimental/README.md

 * **Bridge system overhaul:** old large bridges have become obsolete with two new consoles taking on and expanding the functionality.
 Some functions like scanning have been moved to advanced sensors or the new science console while the tactical variant lets you select various weapons types across your ship provided they are connected to it by the ships heat network.

-* **Docking ports:** allow you to temporarily connect ships by using extenders with breathable air up to 3 tiles away and can also connect to each other.
+* **Docking ports:** allow you to temporarily connect ships by using extenders with breathable air, power, heat and chemfuel pipes (if using Rimefeller) up to 3 tiles away and can also connect to each other.

 * **Performance optimizations:** from faster EVA checks to a completely rebuilt ship combat system - a lot has been done to improve the performance of this mod.